 To qualify for the maximum Lifetime Learning credit in 2018, your MAGI must be below $57,000 if you're a single filer and $114,000 if you're a joint filer.
 A partial credit is available for single filers with a MAGI between $57,000 and $67,000 and joint filers with a MAGI between $114,000 and $134,000.

 As with the American Opportunity credit, if you withdraw money from your 529 plan or Coverdell ESA in the same year that you claim the Lifetime Learning credit, your withdrawal cannot cover the same expenses that you use to qualify for the Lifetime Learning credit.My child is in college--how do I know which credit to take?

 The American Opportunity credit and the Lifetime Learning credit cannot be claimed in the same year for the same student, so you'll need to pick one.
-Because the American Opportunity tax credit is available for all four years of undergraduate education, is worth more, and the income limits to qualify are higher, that credit will probably be your first choice.
+Because the American Opportunity tax credit is available for all four years of undergraduate education, is worth more ($2,500 vs. $2,000), and the income limits to qualify are higher, that credit will probably be your first choice.
 But if your child is attending school less than half-time, the Lifetime Learning credit will be your only option (assuming you meet the income limits).How do I claim either credit on my tax return?

-You should receive Form 1098-T from the college, showing the tuition expenses you've paid for the year.
+Every year that you pay college tuition you should receive Form 1098-T from the college, showing the tuition expenses you've paid for the year.
 Then, at tax time, you must file Form 8863 to take either credit.
 If you are married, you must file a joint return to take either credit.
 For more information, see IRS Publication 970 or consult a tax professional.